ZiggyCreatures/FusionCache/docs/CoreMethods.md

 The type also is implicitly convertible to and from values of type `T`, so that you don't have to manually do it yourself.

-Finally, if you want to get the value inside of it or a default one if case it's not there, you can use the `GetValueOrDefault()` method, with or without the default value to use (again, just like standard nullables.
+Finally, if you want to get the value inside of it or a default one in case it's not there, you can use the `GetValueOrDefault()` method, with or without the default value to use (again, just like standard nullables).

 Currently this type is used inside FusionCache in 2 places: